Where to Find Harry Potter and The Cursed Child Tickets

 In total, both parts of the play last five hours.

 Harry Potter and the Cursed Child opened at the Lyric Theater on Broadway on April 22, 2018.
 It premiered in London in July 2016.
 The Lyric Theater is dark on Mondays and Tuesdays.
 Shows are scheduled for 7:30 p.m. on Thursdays, Fridays and Saturdays, 6:30 p.m. on Sundays, 2 p.m. on Wednesdays and Saturdays and 1 p.m. on Sundays.

-The story begins where the final novel left off and moves forward in time nearly two decades, with Harry as a husband and father of three school-aged children.
+Harry Potter and Cursed Child begins two decades after the final novel left off, with Harry as a husband and father of three school-aged children.
 Harry works for the Ministry of Magic and struggles to keep the past in its place.
 The play revisits the past throughout, mixing iconic moments from the novels with the present-day scenario.

 In March, the Broadway version announced a cast changeover, with the original London and New York cast retiring from the show.
 That cast won six Tonys, including Best Play, after its New York debut in 2018.

 The Lyric Theatre is located at 214 West 43rd Street in New York City.
 The theater seats 1,932.
 The Lyric Theatre is built on the foundations of the original Lyric and Apollo theaters, and underwent a complete redesign prior to the opening of Harry Potter and the Cursed Child.

 Guests under the age of 15 must be accompanied by an adult.